edwii-78/edwii-78/README.md

 **SIEM Log Stream &nbsp;·&nbsp; Contribution Activity**

 > Each cell is a log event.
-The red scan line is the detection sweep — the same way a SIEM scans incoming telemetry.
+The red scan line is the detection sweep — same way a SIEM scans incoming telemetry.

 <div align="center">
 <picture>